 Distinguishing Religion from Spirituality

 It’s important to understand that practicing religion doesn’t make you spiritual.
-Dogma, mythology, and superstition get in the way of living an authentic life.
+Dogma, mythology, and superstition get in the way of living an inspired life.
 We’ll talk more about this later.
-It is living from the gifts of our spirit that helps us create an authentic spiritual life.
+Living from the gifts of our spirit helps us create an authentic spiritual life.

-If you want to find your true spiritual path, you’ll need to your original state of innocence.
-Living an inspired, authentic life is true spirituality.
+To find your true spiritual path, you’ll need to find your original state of innocence.
+An authentic life is spiritual.
 We’ll talk about what gets in the way in a moment.

 “When you’re inspired, you attract abundance.” — Wayne Dyer